bguiz/blog.bguiz.com/src/documents/reactpubposts/2017-05-postgresql-upsert-knex.md

-If you wish to perform an "insert or update" in a scenario that is similar to the one described above, *but* the database that you are using does not support it, with some difficulty, you can achieve the same thing,
+If you wish to perform an "insert or update" in a scenario that is similar to the one described above, *but* the database that you are using does not support it, with some difficulty, you can achieve the same thing.

 If, based on your application domain, inserts are *more common* than updates:

 1. Perform an insert
-2. If the insert failed, perform an update
+2. If the insert failed because primary key already exists, perform an update
 3. Wrap the above in a transaction, so that the operation remains atomic

 Otherwise,
 if updates are *more common* than inserts:

 1. Perform an update
-2. If the update failed, perform an insert
+2. If the update failed because primary key does not exist, perform an insert
 3. Wrap the above in a transaction, so that the operation remains atomic

 Both of the above are the same,